8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 These days though, there is not a clear cut answer as to whether amateurs would benefit more from steel or graphite shafts.
 Professionals use both.
 You’ll have to figure out yourself whether you perform better with steel or graphite shafts.

 Another important factor related to the shaft is flex.
 It’s important to know which flex suits you best because it can make a big difference in your performance.
+In general, faster swing speeds call for a stiffer flex.

 5. Your Handicap